p44v9n/new-blog/posts/i-quit-my-job.here-s-what-s-next.md

 ***

-Unfortunately, I can't say anything about it just yet, but knowing me, there'd probably be a landing page parked on a dumb domain name like[ paavansecretproject.com](https://paavansecretproject.com/), where you could sign up to be one of the very first beta testers.
+Unfortunately, I can't say anything about the new company just yet.
+But knowing me, there'd probably be a landing page parked on a dumb domain name like[ paavansecretproject.com](https://paavansecretproject.com/), where you could sign up to be one of the very first beta testers.
 You know, if you were interested in that sort of thing.